batcholi/XenonCode/README.md

 - Very little special characters needed
 - Indentations define the scope (tabs ONLY)
 - A single instruction per line
-- Array indexing is 1-based, NOT 0-based, and uses the `arr.1` notation instead of `arr[0]` to make it easier to adopt
+- Array indexing, like most other programming languages, is 0-based but uses the `arr.0` notation instead of the typical `arr[0]`
 - 100% Case-insensitive
 - An implementation may define custom "Device" functions, objects and entry points